hackerb9/linux-serial-test/README.md

     linux-serial-test -s -e -p /dev/ttyUSB0 -b 3000000

 This will send full bandwidth data with a counting pattern on the TX signal.
-On any data received on RX, the program will look for a counting pattern and report any missing data in the pattern.
-This test can be done using a loopback cable.
+On any data received on RX, the program will look for the counting pattern and report any missing data.
+This test should be done using a loopback cable.
 Hit ^C when done.

 ## Test RTS/CTS flow control